Opinion: Radical Does Not Mean Misinformed

 A few weeks ago, I was one of several students who went to Representative Richard Neal’s Pittsfield office to meet with a staffer about the Green New Deal proposed by Representative Alexandria Ocasio-Cortez and Senator Ed Markey.
 We had a productive meeting in which we shared our fears about climate change, explained why we support the Green New Deal, and then had a small rally outside.
 Everyone left feeling optimistic and proud of our civic engagement.

 I wasn’t bothered so much by the fact that the comments were attacking my friends and me as I was by the undercurrent they revealed.
-These adults were fast to berate and discount teenagers they had never met for supporting a sweeping resolution, assuming that to support broad change, one must be either unaware of what they are supporting, oblivious to the methods by which laws get passed, or just plain stupid.
-Not only does this undermine the severity of climate change, but it also ignores the history of our country.
+These adults were fast to berate and discount teenagers they had never met for supporting a sweeping resolution, assuming that to support broad change, one must be either unaware of what they are supporting, oblivious to the methods through which laws get passed, or just plain stupid.
+This mindset doesn’t just undermine the severity of climate change.
+It ignores the history of our country.

 Without changes that were at one point perceived as too radical, America wouldn’t have Social Security, basic workers’ rights, women and people of color in the workforce and running for office, or an end to the Jim Crow era.
 Most of these issues are by no means resolved, but it took protests, sweeping resolutions, and office visits to get to where we are today.
 On a larger scale, without radical change, neither Protestantism nor the United States of America would exist.